 SOLIDWORKS pricing

 SOLIDWORKS is a user-friendly computer-aided design (CAD) software used for 3D modeling, design validation, and product data management.
-Primarily used in manufacturing, it streamlines the design process with features like 2D drafting, simulation, and design sharing.
-It is known for its ease of use and extensive features, but some users experience performance issues and high costs.
+We find it particularly helpful for engineers and designers in manufacturing.
+It streamlines the design process with various tools and features, though some users have noted performance issues with larger assemblies.

 How does SOLIDWORKS integrate with other tools?